antor940/AFKBot/README.md

 <h2 align="center">WARNING</h2>

   I am not responsible of any problems that this Bot may cause, when you are downloading it, it's up to you and to be responsible of your own actions.
+Also, there are some forks of this repository that may not offer the features that they say.

   Thank you.